Spooksville

 Spooksville is a series of 24 children's horror fiction books by American writer Christopher Pike.
 All 24 books were first published between 1995 and 1998.
 The series is set in a remote town in the USA and revolves around the lives of five of its young inhabitants.
 Although intended for a younger audience than his adult and young adult fiction, they contain some violence and may be considered unsuitable for younger children.
-A television series based on the book was commissioned and premiered on October 26, 2013 on the Hub Network.
+A television series based on the books was commissioned and premiered on October 26, 2013, on the Hub Network.

 Plot

-The Spooksville novellas center around a group of friends in their bizarre home town that is host to a wide array of supernatural and unexplained occurrences.
+The Spooksville novellas centre around a group of friends in their bizarre home town that is host to a wide array of supernatural and unexplained occurrences.
 The plots of the books often revolve around inter-dimensional travel, extraterrestrial life, interstellar travel, and time travel, as well as the fictional histories of the lost continents of Mu/Lemuria and Atlantis, magic, and a variety of other supernatural forces and entities.
 The group is caught between exploring the town and escaping trouble and saving the town from the forces of darkness.
 Although the books are chronological they differ in their relevance to previous stories, there are recurring characters out with the group, as well as recurring places and themes, and the books are not intended as stand alone; however, they may feasibly be read in a different order than below.